- The Bailiff Section of the Judiciary serves two key roles to ensure that justice is fairly administered and carried to its proper conclusion.

 - a deposit for the services by the security guard.

-Regardless of whether or not the execution is successful, the Bailiff’s expenses and the security guard service fees are deducted from these deposits for each attempt at execution.
-The more attempts you make, the greater are the costs incurred, and you may in fact have to pay a further deposit if the number of attempts warrants it.
-The costs you incur may only be recovered if the execution is successful and the payment of the defendant or the proceeds of the sale of goods and chattels are enough to cover the judgment debt plus the costs incurred.
+Regardless of whether or not the execution is successful, the Bailiff’s expenses and the security guard service fees are deducted from these deposits for each attempt of execution.
+The more attempts you make, the greater are the costs incurred, and you may in fact have to pay a further deposit when necessary.
+The costs incurred may only be recovered if the execution is successful and the payment of the defendant or the proceeds of the sale of goods and chattels are enough to cover the judgment debt plus the costs incurred.

 Can my deposits be refunded?